The Kassenborgs

 Later Years

 Astri died in Houston County on November 14, 1871 and was buried in the Stone Church cemetery.
-Gulbrand moved to Moland Township with his children where he lived with son-in-law Tarje and daughter Geline.
+Gulbrand moved to Moland Township with his daughter Geline and son-in-law Tarje.
+His son Andreas also lived in the "Buffalo River Settlement" in Clay County MN.

 Gulbrand learned the blacksmith trade in Norway and brought his anvil with him from his home in the Land kommune in Norway.
 His skills were important to the farmers in Houston County and were even more valuable in the Buffalo River Settlement.
 His grandsons, Krist and Aleck in particular, loved to help him and credited that "apprenticeship" for developing their own mechanical skills.